-Traffic on Chorus’ fibre network hit a new record peak on Thursday at 2.84Tbps.
-The company says this is comfortably within the network’s available headroom of 3.5Tbps.
+Data traffic on Chorus’ fibre network hit a new record peak on Thursday at 2.84 Tbps.
+The fibre network company says this is comfortably within the network’s available headroom of 3.5 Tbps.

 While traffic continues to increase, Chorus says it expects it to reach a steady state as the Covid–19 lockdown settles down.

-Daytime network traffic is much higher than before the virus outbreak.
-Yesterday the traffic at noon was 1.99Tbps, roughly double the traffic before the crisis.
+Daytime network data traffic is much higher than before the virus outbreak.
+Yesterday the traffic at noon was 1.99 Tbps.
+That is roughly double the data traffic before the crisis.

-If you are already on fibre, work from home and don’t live on your own, upgrade to a gigabit plan, they don’t cost much more and they will give you enough bandwidth to work while others in your house watch Netflix or play games.
+If you are already on fibre, work from home and don’t live on your own, upgrade to a gigabit plan.
+These don’t cost much more than standard fibre plans and they will give you enough bandwidth to work while others in your house watch Netflix or play games.

 The upgrade doesn’t require a site visit from a technician, so it can be done now and doesn’t take long.